Eastern Michigan University

 |8/22/13||323/63||96%||4%||148||10||Aug 2013 Report|

 |11/25/13||291/10||99.8%||0.2%||122||2||Nov 2013 Report|

 The program is not designed to punish you, but rather to provide good advice on how to avoid becoming a victim in the future.
 I.T. may confidentially contact individuals who succumb to more than one simulation to offer one-to-one assistance to help those individuals better spot future phishing attempts.

 Each simulation, most of which were patterned after actual phishing emails received at EMU, entices you to click on a link or attachment which asks that you enter your NetID* and password.

 If you fall victim to the phishing scam, you are redirected to an education page, which looks like the image shown here, where you are to view a one-minute video on phishing.

-For more information about the Phishing Education Program, contact Rocky Jenkins at email@example.com.
+For more information about the Phishing Education Program or other phishing related topics, contact Rocky Jenkins at email@example.com.

 *formerly my.emich username